deopurkar/deopurkar.github.io/teaching/ag/index.md

 - [Homework 2.
 Due 5pm, Friday, August 9](hw02.pdf)  [Solutions](hw02sol.pdf)
 - [Homework 1.
 Due 5pm, Friday, August 2.](hw01.pdf) [Solutions](hw01sol.pdf)
 </div>
+I have tried to make sure that the homework solutions are correct, but some errors may have slipped in.
+If you find something that seems off, please let me know.

 ## [Wattle links (ANU only) &plusmn;](#){: onclick="toggle_visibility('wat'); return false;" }
 <div id="wat" style="display: block;">